frioux/frews-miscelaneous-debris/50-drinkup.md

 ^
  * Was recently asked about cool stuff I'd made
 ^
- * Thankful that on of those things is OSS
+ * Thankful that one of those things is OSS
 ^
  * List of cool things in no particular order